How study and work VISA changes in Canada for Fall 2020 will favor Indian study abroad aspirants?

 - The PWGP enables international students to work in Canada for three years post completion of their studies (if the course duration is more than 18 months, and for one year if the duration is more than 8 months)

 - This duration of employment is given due consideration at the time of applying for permanent residency

 - Students can capitalize on the opportunity to move forward through remote learning instead of considering deferment, in the process save considerable time.

 - Students can save on accommodation and living cost by commencing their education remotely from their home country

 Consequently, these progressive measures are likely to boost up the Canadian economy during these financially bleak times, as the revenue incurred in the form of tuition fees can be used towards paying wages and salaries of college faculty, staff, and administrative personnel.

 We hope that you will use this opportunity to make informed decisions regarding your graduate education in the right earnest.
-On our part, we will continue to do our best in providing you with the most up-to-date information, guidance and support.
+On our part, being an overseas education consultant will continue to do our best in providing you with the most up-to-date information, guidance and support.